Dimolade/CartridgeTiltRetro/README.md

 #### Batch Conversion
 in CTREngine, CMSV2 is Batch Converted when: Building, Viewing a Script.

 #### How Batch Conversion works
-It scans through the Scene and picks up SceneObject's which are Scripts.
-Then it will convert them 1 by 1, saving classes in a buffer shared accross Scripts, however be aware of:
+It First does a "Symbol Run", where it collects names of Returners (Functions, Vars).
+It also collects classes. <br>
+Then comes the actual conversion, itll look in the Symbols if the Returner hasnt been defined yet. <br>

-##### How to properly set up Batch Conversion with *Multiple Scripts*
+#### How to make scripts interact with each other
-Make sure you set up the following:
-- Library Scripts should be at the Top, since CMSV2 Parses from Top to Bottom.
-- GamePlay Scripts should be at the Bottom, so they can interact with the Libraries.

-Plans:
-- Buffering all Errors until the Batch Conversion is complete so that the order of function's dont matter.
+Use the `Use` operator at the top of CMSV2 Scripts to include other Scripts by forward declaring its Classes. <br>
+Usage: `Use MyOtherCMSV2Script ; ` <br>

 ## Translation Files
 CMSV2 uses Translation Files to correctly Translate Things.
 Each platform has its own Translation file.